nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/basic-upgrade-steps.md

     indexReadOnly="true"
     ```

-1. Enable auto upgrade by setting this property in your `portal-ext.properties` file:
+1. Enable auto upgrade by setting this property in your `[Liferay_Home]/portal-ext.properties` file:

     ```properties
     upgrade.database.auto.run=true
     ```

+1. Download the latest versions of your [Marketplace apps](https://help.liferay.com/hc/en-us/articles/360029134931-Using-the-Liferay-Marketplace) compatible with the _new_ DXP version and copy them to the new `[Liferay_Home]/deploy` folder.

 1. Shut down any DXP instance that is using the database.

-1. Download the latest versions of your Marketplace apps compatible with the new DXP version and copy them to the new `[Liferay_Home]/deploy` folder.

 1. Download and run the latest DXP Docker image mounted to your new Liferay Home using the following command, substituting your environment values as needed: